 Panoramic views and miles of open space highlight this region of Sierra County.
 Country charm and friendly people combine to make this spot ideal for family recreation in summer and winter.

-Sierra Valley is the largest alpine valley in North America.
+Sierra Valley is a large sub-alpine valley in the Sierra Nevadas.
 It is part of the continental crust that was dropped by the same faulting that raised the Sierra Nevada.
 The Overlook on Highway 49, east of Yuba Pass, provides a spectacular panoramic view of this beautiful valley and surrounding mountains.

 On the Trail:

 Hiking: Trails in the Sierra Valley area range from easy walks to rigorous climbs through thick conifer forests.
 The Cottonwood Overlook Trail is light to moderately difficult and provides panoramic views of the valley in several places along the trail.
 Dedicated hikers can climb the steep Badenaugh Trail up to the Babbit Peak lookout for an outstanding panoramic view of the local area of eastern California and western Nevada.
 Mountain bikers and equestrians share this trail with hikers.